faithfadzaidakwa/faithfadzaidakwa/README.md

 ---

 🚀 What I Do
-- 🛠️ Build end-to-end AWS solutions.
+- 🛠️ Build end-to-end Cloud solutions.
 - 🌀 Experiment with Terraform, serverless apps & automation.
 - 📊 Play with FinOps dashboards like they’re game leaderboards.
 - 🎬 Create fun content where AWS services become characters.